 The big rush thru China.
-Thanx to the obligation to have an expensive guided tour.
+Thanx to the obligation to go on an expensive guided tour.
 From Laos to Mongolia in just 22 days, sightseeing included.
 Now from Kunming thru Sichuan Province to Xi’An.
 A visit to the easternmost town of the Silk Road.
 Then northwards to China’s coal belt.
 Some 3000km in just a little over 1 week.

 Chengdu, 14th June